CorpSouth/CorpSouth-Atomic/README.md

 ## Scope

-I am content with sticking to GNOME, as stated in the sources of inspiration, I just want modern desktops with very little "extra" added or included and with fewer areas of manual intervention.
+I am content with sticking to GNOME, as stated in the sources of inspiration, I just want a modern desktop with very little "extra" added or included and with fewer areas of manual intervention.